 Over the last couple years, Washington Environmental Council staff and board members have been digging into concepts of diversity, equity, inclusion, and race and how these issues intersect with the environment.
 We understand that as a historically white-led organization, we have a responsibility to educate ourselves – and not rely on our community of color partners to educate us.
-We recognize that we are on a journey toward justice, that it is not a box to be checked, and that in these early stages we’ll be doing a lot of listening, learning, and leaning in to discomfort and new insights before writing a five year Racial Equity plan for our organization.
+We recognize that we are on a journey toward justice, that it is not a box to be checked, and that in these early stages we’ll be doing a lot of listening, learning, and leaning in to discomfort and new insights before writing a three year Racial Equity plan for our organization.

 Incorporating environmental justice, racial justice, and equity into our organization and work is critical as we strengthen our relationships with partners who work on climate action, social justice, and equal access to voting in Washington state.
 We do this by:

 - Approaching our work with a racial justice lens that prioritizes solutions from impacted communities and puts them at the center of decision-making

 - Identifying and dismantling institutional racism within our organizational practices, policies, and procedures

 - Engaging our members in conversation and reflection on racial and environmental justice to strengthen the broad, diverse movement for environmental justice